adam-stogsdill/Neuroscience/Computational Neuroscience/Theoretical Neuroscience/Neural Encoding and Decoding/Neural Encoding 1 Firing Rates and Spike Statistics/Spike Trains and Firing Rates.md

 Due to variability in APs they are typically treated statistically or probabilistically.
 For example, they may be characterized by firing rates, rather than as specific spike sequences. <mark style='background:#f7b731'>The term "firing rate" is applied conventionally to a number of different quantities</mark>.
 The simplest of these is called <mark style='background:#eb3b5a'>spike-count rate</mark>, which is obtained by counting the number of APs that appear during a trial and dividing by the duration of the trial.
 We denote the <mark style='background:#eb3b5a'>spike-count by r</mark>, where $$r = \frac{n}{T} = \frac{1}{T}\int^{T}_{0}\rho(\tau)d\tau$$
 The second equality follows from the fact that $\int\rho(\tau)d\tau = n$ and indicates that the spike count rate is the <mark style='background:#3867d6'>time average of the neural response function over the duration of the trial</mark>.

+The spike-count rate **can** be <mark style='background:#f7b731'>determined from a single trial</mark>, but at the <mark style='background:#20bf6b'>expense of losing all temporal resolution about variations in the neural response during the course of the trial</mark>.
+To get a time-dependent firing rate, it can be defined by **counting spikes over short time intervals**, but this can't be computed from a single trial.

+>[!note] Time-Dependent Firing Rate Example
+>We can define the firing rate at time $t$ during a trial by counting all the spikes that occurred between times $t$ and $t + \Delta t$, for some small interval $\Delta t$, and diving this count by $\Delta t$.
+However, for small $\Delta t$, which allows for high temporal resolution, the result of the spike count on any given trial is about to be either 0 or 1, giving only two possible firing-rate values.
+Thus the solution is to average over multiple trials.
+Thus, we define the time-dependent firing rate as the average number of spikes (averaged over trials) appearing during a short interval between times $t$ and $t + \Delta t$, divided by the duration of the interval.